aleen42/PersonalWiki/qa/opencvonlinux.md

 - *Note: this will take some time to complete. *
 - Problem: **some lib*.so have undefined link to reference LibXML2**
-- Solution: you should check the respective libs when installing ffmpeg.
+- Solution: you should check the respective lib when installing ffmpeg.

 ##### 3.4 make install